orkes-io/docs/docs/templates/examples/image-processing.md

 The workflow takes in 3 inputs:

-* fileLocation: A http location to an image file
+* fileLocation: A HTTP location to an image file
-* outputFormats: An array of image types (E.g. jpg, png, webp)
+* outputFormats: An array of image types (E.g., jpg, png, & webp)
 * outputSizes: An array of sizes.
 Each size object has a width and height property

 For example: